krisvanrens/value-categories-talk-cpp-it/talk.md

 Congratulations!
 You're now the proud owner of this newly acquired knowledge on expression value categories!
 Now what?

-Now you can use this information to read more about C++, read articles, books, study!
+Now you can use this information to read more about C++, read articles, books, or --if you really have no live whatsoever-- the standard itself, study!
 Value categories are often used in prose about C++.
 Also, when consulting reference websites like CppReference or MSDN.
+I find that learning more about your programming language of choice will make you a better programmer in the long run.

 Compiler errors also tell you about illegal usage of value categories, now you're able to better understand them -- making you a more effective programmer.

-Again, I find that learning more about your programming language of choice will make you a better programmer in the long run.

 Also it can be quite useful to get a good understanding of move semantics, copy elision and implicit conversions.